smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 > 👍 Requirements
 >
 > This guide assumes that you have basic knowledge about writing and deploying smart contracts.
-If you are new to smart contract development, read the [Getting Started Guide](/getting-started/) before you start this guide.
+If you are new to smart contract development, read the [Consuming Data Feeds](/docs/consuming-data-feeds/) guide before you begin.

 <p>
   https://www.youtube.com/watch?v=JqZWariqh5s